Dezen-freedom-block-by-block/smartdrive/README.md

 # SmartDrive
 Welcome to the SmartDrive subnet, a pioneering initiative designed to provide secure and distributed information storage solutions.
 Our mission is to harness the power of Commune's decentralized incentive markets to deliver robust, reliable, and highly secure storage services at scale.

+The subnet operates similarly to a blockchain, with validators serving as the nodes responsible for writing information into blocks, maintaining data redundancy, and ensuring synchronization across the network.
+Additionally, validators are tasked with rating miners based on their performance.
+Miners are responsible for the actual storage of information and its final retrieval, ensuring data is available when needed.

 ## Installation
 ### Manually, on Ubuntu 22.04
 - Install Python 3